tleyden/tutt/README.md

 ### Python3

 This should already be installed, run `python --version` or `python3 --version` to double check.
-If not, you can install it with brew.
+If not, you can install it with `brew install python`.

 ### NodeJS